Bus 44

-Bus 44 (车四十四 (車四十四, Chē Sì Shí Sì)) is a Venice and Sundance Film Festival award-winning short film written and directed by Chinese-American filmmaker Dayyan Eng in 2001, starring Chinese actress Gong Beibi and Wu Chao.
+Bus 44 (车四十四 (車四十四, Chē Sì Shí Sì)) is a Venice and Sundance Film Festival award-winning short film written and directed by Chinese-American filmmaker Dayyan Eng in 2001, starring Chinese film star Gong Beibi and Wu Chao.
 Bus 44 takes place on the outskirts of a small town and tells the story of a bus driver (Gong) and her passengers' encounter with highway robbers.
 The film was loosely based on an amalgamation of supposed true events, though there has never been any verified source.

 Plot

 A young man boards a bus on a remote road and makes conversation with the female driver.
 The bus stops for two men, one of whom is doubled over, appearing sick.
 Upon boarding, the two men reveal that they are robbers armed with knives and they demand that the passengers surrender their belongings.
 The driver attempts to intervene when one man ignores the robbers' demands, but they beat him.
 They also drag the bus driver out of the bus and begin raping her.

 Some passengers watch the events unfold while others remain indifferent.
 The young man who boarded earlier attempts to rally the passengers to help the driver, but none will assist him.
 He confronts the robbers alone, but is slashed in the leg and incapacitated.
 The robbers leave the scene and the bloodied driver returns to the bus.
 When the young man tries to board again, she refuses him.
 He pleads that he was the only passenger that tried to help, but she returns his bag and closes the door before he can board.
 After hitching a ride from a motorist, the young man notices several police cars along the road.
 He eventually comes upon the scene of a wreck, where a police officer reveals that the driver has driven the bus down a cliff, killing herself and all the other passengers.